Sohebdsa/JJK-Theme-landing-page-website-/README.md

 ## Author

-Created by **codewithv3nom** - A passionate developer and Jujutsu Kaisen fan.
+Created by **sohebdsa** - A passionate developer and Jujutsu Kaisen fan.

 ## Contributing